-This commonly happens as a result of poor hygiene practices, such as not washing your hands before eating, or after using the toilet.
+This commonly happens as a result of poor hygiene practices, such as not washing your hands before eating or preparing food, or after using the toilet.
 Certain viruses can also spread if bathrooms are not regularly cleaned and disinfected.

 Viruses can also spread through what is called a toilet plume.
 Toilet plumes happen when a person flushes the toilet, and some of the liquid inside that contains virus particles.
 In the case of a person who is infected with a virus, the virus could be transmitted from their feces into the toilet.
 Then it can get aerosolized when they flush the toilet.

 If a virus gets aerosolized, a person could get infected just by inhaling the contaminated air or touching any surfaces that the virus may have contaminated.